 They are Sears.
 Not Homart by Sears … just Sears!
 Very distinctive 2-tone handle with a textured aluminum inlay.

-If you are interested in buying these cabinets from Todd, jump over to his listing on our Buy/Sell Forum, where you can access the information to get in touch with him.
+If you are interested in buying these cabinets from Todd, jump over to his listing on our Buy/Sell Forum (forum now discontinued), where you can access the information to get in touch with him.
 I see that he his asking price is $3,880.
 Good luck, Todd, and thank you for sharing all this great information.

 See all my stories about Steel Kitchen Cabinets here.

 And remember, if you are going to undertake renovations of any sort, consult with properly licensed professionals so that you know what you are working with and make informed decisions about how to handle.
 Vintage nastiness can be found lots of places in the layers of vintage materials.
 Be Safe / Renovate Safe.